anantbara/Machine-Learning-Tutorials/UG/3. Supervised_Learning/Supervised_Learning.md

-# Introduction

-In last tutorial, we have seen the very first and most important step before actually working on Machine Learning i.e. [Data Preparation](https://github.com/anantbara/Machine-Learning-Tutorials/blob/master/UG/1.%20Data_Preparation/Data%20Preparation.md).
-Now we are going to explore and experience the power of Machine Learning.
-Machine learning is the science of getting computers to act without being explicitly programmed.
-The iterative aspect of machine learning is important because as models are exposed to new data, they are able to independently adapt.
-They learn from previous computations to produce reliable, repeatable decisions and results.

-## Types of Machine Learning

-### 1) Supervised Learning
+# Supervised Learning
-* In a given example, the input and its corresponding output is also given.
-* Denoted by (x,y) where x=input and y=output/label

-### 2) Unsupervised Learning
-* Output is unknown for each given input
-* Input data is clustered/grouped based on their structure/pattern similarity.

-### 3) Reinforcement Learning
-* Determine what to do based on rewards and punishments.

-### 4) Semi-supervised Learning
-* Combination of both Supervised and Unsupervised Learning.
+Supervised learning is where you have input variables (x) and an output variable (Y) and you use an algorithm to learn the mapping function from the input to the output.
+From it, the supervised learning algorithm seeks to build a model that can make predictions of the response values(output variable) for a new input variable.

+Supervised learning problems can be further grouped into regression and classification problems.
+* __Classification__: for categorical response values, where the data can be separated into specific “classes”.
+Ex- “red” or “blue”.
+* __Regression__: for continuous-response values.
+Ex- “dollars” or “weight” because they can have any real values.

+Some Popular example of Supervised machine learning algorithm are:
+1) Tree
+2) Naive Bayes
+3) SVM (Support Vector Machine)
+4) Logistic Regression

+Lets see each one of them by implementing them on our example.

-Before proceeding to next step, Let us import all the files which we saved in last tutorial.
+But before proceeding to next step, let us import all the files which we saved in last tutorial.

 ```python